Project structure

 overrides.yaml# Optional

-Reference each API in docs.yml using api-name that matches the folder name.
+The apis folder must use this exact name.
+Reference each API in docs.yml using api-name that matches the subfolder name.
 To see this in practice, check out Vapi’s Fern configuration.

 fern.config.json